-The Court of Justice shall be composed of seven judges.
+The Court of Justice shall consist of thirteen Judges.

 The Court of Justice shall sit in plenary session.
-It may, however, set up chambers, each composed of three or five judges, in order either to conduct certain enquiries or to judge certain categories of cases in accordance with provisions to be laid down in rules for this purpose.
+It may, however, form Chambers, each consisting of three or five Judges, either to undertake certain preparatory inquiries or to adjudicate on particular categories of cases in accordance with the rules laid down for these purposes.